yoanisgil/blog-medium/python+docker/episode-i/README.md

 # Python + Docker: From development to production: Episode I

-For the last two years I've been using Docker to deliver almost every single project I've been working on.It's been a long journey where I've had the opportunity to learn an interesting set of new technologies and most importantly how to get code shipped to production in a reliable, predictable and trustable way.
+For the last two years or so I've been using Docker to deliver almost every single project I've been involved with.It's been a long journey where I've had the opportunity to learn an interesting set of new technologies and most importantly how to get code shipped to production in a reliable, predictable and trustable way.

-Python it's the language I feel most comfortable with, which means that those projects, which has been mostly web applications or web APIs, have been developer with heavy usage of frameworks and libraries available under the language's ecosystem.
+[Python](https://www.python.org/) is the language I feel most comfortable with, which means that those projects (mostly web applications or web APIs) have been developed with heavy usage of frameworks and libraries available under the language's ecosystem.

 I'd like to share my journey this far, and well it all starts with the development process.
 I'll split this post into two main articles:

-- **Episode I** (i.e this article): Focus on setting up a development environment, powered by Docker/, and will cover as well a glance at Continuous Integration/Continuous Delivery
+- **Episode I** (i.e this article): Focus on the development experience, built upon Docker/Docker Compose.
 - **Episode II**: An overview of the different Cloud solutions I've worked with for deploying Docker applications.

 # The Application